aspnet/Tooling/known-issues-vs2017-preview.md

 * #### Workaround:
 You can resolve this by installing the [15.3.0 Preview 3 update to VS 2017](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-preview-relnotes).

+### Inconsistent build behavior in certain scenarios between Visual Studio and dotnet CLI

+* #### Issue:
+You see inconsistent build behavior between CLI and VS for projects that explicitly define PackageTargetFallback element in csproj file.
+CLI build fails with errors and VS build doesn’t.

+* #### Workaround:
+We will fix this in the next release.
+Until then please find and replace  PackageTargetFallback with AssetTargetFallback in csproj file .

 ### Live Unit Testing option to start on solution load doesn't work for .NET Core projects

 * #### Issue: